 As published by MA Lawyers Weekly - Congratulations Rosemary!

-Rosemary's legal career in management-side labor and employment law spanned more than thirty years.
-Until her retirement in 2015, Rosemary was the head of the law firm’s Training Programs.
+Rosemary's legal career in management-side labor and employment law has spanned more than thirty years.
+Rosemary is the head of the law firm’s Training Programs.
 Over the course of her employment with the firm, Rosemary's wealth of experience included representing innumerable employers before various tribunals, including federal and state courts and agencies, in all matters pertaining to employment law.
-Rosemary handled nearly two dozen trials to verdict, represented clients during several arbitrations, and conducted numerous seminars and training sessions for supervisory personnel and human resources managers dealing with a plethora of subjects germane to the employment relationship.
+Rosemary has handled nearly two dozen trials to verdict, represented clients during several arbitrations, and conducted numerous seminars and training sessions for supervisory personnel and human resources managers dealing with a plethora of subjects germane to the employment relationship.

 Rosemary began her career in labor and employment law as Staff Counsel for the Massachusetts Commission Against Discrimination (MCAD).
 In that role, Rosemary reviewed preliminary findings submitted by the MCAD investigators; wrote orders and decisions as assigned by the Commissioners; tried cases; scheduled hearings before the MCAD; and conducted training sessions and seminars.
 After three years with the MCAD, Rosemary entered private practice where she has exclusively concentrated her practice in the area of management-side labor and employment law.
 Prior to becoming a lawyer, she spent several years in the field of education.

 Rosemary holds a Bachelor of Arts degree in French and Spanish from Marymount College, Tarrytown, New York; an MS (Elem.
 Ed.) from the College of St. Rose, Albany, New York; an Ed.
 D. (Reading/Language Arts) from the State University of New York at Albany, New York, and a Juris Doctor from Western New England University School of Law, Springfield, Massachusetts.